1. Discovery

 Discovery looks for concrete business opportunities where autonomous agents can execute a workflow, reduce a costly failure mode, or productize a known operational pain.

-The goal is not to produce general commentary about AI.
-The goal is to identify business cases with a believable buyer, a clear pain point, and enough operational structure to justify a finished plan.
+The point is not to sound smart about AI.
+The point is to find a sellable opportunity with a real buyer, a real pain point, and a real operating shape.

 2. Research Orchestration